MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 If set to False, plumbing traffic selectors as routes is disabled

-If set to True, plumbing traffic selectors as routes is enabled
+If set to True, plumbing traffic selectors as routes is enabled.

 By default, this value is false.